javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 alert( user.sizes.height ); // 182
 ```

-Now it's not enough to copy `clone.sizes = user.sizes`, because the `user.sizes` is an object, it will be copied by reference.
-So `clone` and `user` will share the same sizes:
+Now it's not enough to copy `clone.sizes = user.sizes`. `user.sizes` is an object, and will be copied by reference, so `clone` and `user` will share the same sizes:

-Like this:

 ```js run
 let user = {